sradc/MakeAgents/README.md

 @ma.action
-def get_names_task_instructions():
+def get_task_instructions():
-    return (
-        "Your task is to get both the user's first and second name.
-Converse with them" " until you get it."
+    return "Your task is to get both the user's first and second name."
-    )

 class MessageUserArg(BaseModel):